Design & Access Statements

 What is a Design and Access Statement?

-A design and access (DAS) statement is a short report accompanying and supporting a planning application.
-They provide a framework for applicants to explain how a proposed development is a suitable response to the site and its setting, and demonstrate that it can be adequately accessed by prospective users.
+A Design & Access Statement is a short report accompanying and supporting a planning application.
+They provide a framework for applicants to explain how a proposed development is a suitable response to the site and its setting, and demonstrate that it can be adequately accessed by prospective users in line with adopted Highway Safety Policy.

 The level of detail in a Design and Access Statement should be proportionate to the complexity of the application, but should not be long.
 For most straightforward planning applications, the DAS may only need to be a page long.